 Dermaclara's Silicone Fusion™ Eyes and Mouth Patches $22.49

 The best way to deal with sunken eyes is to make sure they don’t happen to begin with.
 If you don’t currently suffer from this condition, here are some ways to ensure you won't in the future.

 - Get enough sleep - A lack of sleep is one of the major causes of sunken eyes.
-So if you want to ensure you don’t wake up one day with a hollowed-out eyes staring back at you in the bathroom mirror, make sure you get enough sleep every night.
+So if you want to ensure you don’t wake up one day with hollowed-out eyes staring back at you in the bathroom mirror, ensure you get enough sleep every night.

-- Drink water - Just about every skin condition out there is either is caused by not consuming enough water or is aggravated by not drinking enough water.
-Water is incredibly important to the maintenance of healthy skin so make sure you’re drinking 6-8 cups of water every day.
+- Drink water - Just about every skin condition out there is either caused by not consuming enough water or is aggravated by not drinking enough water.
+Water is vital to the maintenance of healthy skin, so make sure you’re drinking 6-8 cups of water every day.

 - Wear sunglasses - The sun is the great life-giver.
 However, it's also the enemy of skin.
-Too much exposure to the sun’s UV rays can and does damage the underlying structure of the skin.
+Too much exposure to the sun’s UV rays can damage the skin's underlying structure.
 The result is saggy skin around the eyes that leads to a sunken appearance.

 - Stop smoking - Smoking robs the skin of oxygen, basically suffocating it, and causing it to sag and take on a greyish pallor.
-The result is what’s known as “smoker’s face," and one of the characteristics of smoker's face is droopy, hollow eyes.
+The result is what’s known as a “smoker’s face," and one of the characteristics of a smoker's face is droopy hollow eyes.